chris-lovejoy/PitDepthPrediction/README.md

 We set out to develop machine learning models that would reliably predict depth of flaws, to enable better decision-making regarding flaw depth prediciton.

-This project was designed by, and undertaken in collaboration with, the Electric Power Research Institute (EPRI).
+This project was designed by, sponsored by, and undertaken in collaboration with, the Electric Power Research Institute (EPRI).

 Team: Chris Lovejoy, Andrea Grafmueller, Chirag Garg, Theodore Hermann